On the rank of quaternion Hankel matrices: Discussions

 \section{Discussions}

 \paragraph{Remarks on Theorem \ref{thm:main_theo}} Let us consider the problem of identifying a quaternion-valued LRR of order-$S$ from one associated Hankel matrix $\bfH$.
 First, an obvious necessary condition to identify such LRR is that the dimension of $\bfH$ are greater than $m = S$ ($F,G\geq S$).
 Figure \ref{fig:figure_rank} highlights this condition along with the rank "plateau" of Hankel matrices characterized by Theorem \ref{thm:main_theo}.
+This phenomenon is well-known for real and complex Hankel matrices, see e.g., \cite{heinig_algebraic_2013,gillard_hankel_2022}.

 However, even in the case of $F,G \geq S$, expressions (2) and (3) of Lemma \ref{lemma:alpin_revisited} show that there exists (at least) two generating quaternions LRRs, with left and right quaternion coefficients, respectively.

 In other words, one may obtain suitable coefficients for a left LRR, even though the sequence followed in the first place a right LRR with different coefficients.
-This may limit the usage of LRRs for practical applications if additional constraints are not provided.
+This may limit the usage of LRRs for practical applications whenever identifiability of the generating sequence is key.